Are You Getting Rusty? Anti-Aging Vitamins Can Help You Get Back in

 Vitamin E is the best researched anti-aging vitamin.
 It plays known roles in heart protection, cancer protection, and boosting the immune system, in addition to its assistance to efficient exercise.
 A moderate amount of supplemental vitamin E can help muscles release the enzymes they need to avoid pain and soreness.
 But like vitamin C, vitamin E can be overdose.

-Taking 400 IU once or twice a day of this anti-aging vitamin supplement is all you need to support training.
+Taking 400 IU of Vitamin E once or twice a day is all you need to support training.
 You need to be sure your vitamin E supplement contains most or all of the eight chemicals that make up vitamin E, not just alpha-tocopherol.
 Natural vitamin E is superior to synthetic.

-Selenium isn't an anti-aging vitamin, but bears mentioning here.
+Selenium bears mentioning here.
 Selenium acts in much the same way as the anti-aging vitamins in preventing tired muscles as long as you take it in doses of no more than 100 micrograms a day.

 Other minerals make a difference, too.
 Manganese is a component of many of the antioxidant enzymes involving the anti-aging vitamins.
 You don't need more than 2 to 5 mg of manganese a day, including the manganese you get from leafy greens.